-Writing your personal statement for the AMCAS application can be daunting.
+Writing your personal statement for the AMCAS or AACOMAS application can be daunting.
 Although most students focus mainly on GPA and MCAT scores, the personal statement is a very important component of your application and should be carefully written.
 This is your opportunity to highlight things about you that are not mentioned in other sections of your application and to distinguish yourself from other applicants.

 The AMCAS essay is limited to 5300 characters (~1 page).
 If you are applying for a dual-degree program (e.g., MD/PHD), you will be required to submit additional essays: the MD/PhD essay (3000 characters) and the Significant Research Experience essay (10000 characters).
 The AACOMAS essay is limited to 4500 characters.
 If you are applying to both M.D. and D.O. programs, you will need to be mindful of the character difference between the two essays.

-The Pre-Health Advising Office recommends you have several different people objectively read your personal statement and provide constructive feedback.
-Your letter-writers are often a great option.
-There are also resources on campus that can assist you, such as the Career Center, the UGA Writing Center or Elizabeth Hughes (Honors Pre-Health Advisor).
+You should have several different people objectively read your personal statement and provide constructive feedback.
+Your letter writers are often a great option.
+There are also resources on campus that can assist you, such as the Career Center, the UGA Writing Center, and Elizabeth Hughes (Honors Pre-Health Advisor).
 Consider the feedback you get carefully, but be sure that the personal statement is still written in your voice.

 What should be included?

 Some questions you may want to consider while writing this essay are:

 - Why have you selected the field of medicine?

 - What motivates you to learn more about medicine?